amanrakesh02/Encrypt_Coursework/README.md

 # DES in Verilog — Design Writeup

 **This is an AI generated markdown file to explain my coursework.
-All actual coursework is my own - no use of AI.
+ALL ACTUAL COURSEWORK IS MY OWN - no use of AI.
 Coursework completed in December 2025.**

 Three hardware implementations of the DES block cipher, built from one shared round datapath: a **combinatorial** design, an **iterative** design, and a